iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 #### Prefabricated Phrases

 > […] Modern writing at its worst does not consist in picking out words for the sake of their meaning and inventing images in order to make the meaning clearer.
-It consists in gumming together long strips of words which have already been set in order by someone else, and making the results presentable by the sheer humbug.
+It consists in gumming together long strips of words which have already been set in order by someone else, and making the results presentable by sheer humbug.
 >
 > _George Orwell, Politics and The English Language_